 It is important to have shelter established before kiwifruit vines are planted.
 Shelter traditionally referred to vertical wind breaks but more recently overhead cover as well.
 With climate change, weather patterns are predicted to bring more frequent extreme events e.g., hail.
-Some of the biggest potential biosecurity risks are incursions by insect species (fruit fly, BMSB).
-New developments are therefore recommended to factor in fully enclosing new blocks under netting.
+Some of the biggest potential biosecurity risks are incursions by insect species (fruit fly, Brown marmorated stink bug).

 Good shelter is also an effective tool for managing spray drift, allowing significantly reduced buffer zones if spraying near sensitive areas.
-Due to increasing community concerns around agrichemical use, the presence of boundary shelter is becoming a significant factor in maintaining the industry's social license to operate.
+Due to increasing community concerns around agrichemical use, the presence of boundary shelter is becoming a significant factor in maintaining the industry's social licence to operate.
+Growers should check their district plans because some have requirements about shelter heights and setback distances from boundaries that need to be complied with, otherwise, a resource consent may be required.